mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ---

 ##### Iterative Process
-To apply the Gauss-Newton method, JuliaGrid provides the [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{GaussNewton{Normal}})) function.
+To apply the Gauss-Newton method, JuliaGrid provides the [`solve!`](@ref solve!(::AcStateEstimation{GaussNewton{Normal}})) function.
 This function is utilized iteratively until a stopping criterion is met, as demonstrated in the following code snippet:
 ```@example ACSETutorial
 for iteration = 0:20
-    stopping = increment!(system, analysis)
+    stopping = increment!(analysis)
     if stopping < 1e-8
         break
     end
-    solve!(system, analysis)
+    solve!(analysis)
 end
 ```